Recycle Rewards FAQs

 A refund point is a collection place where you can return your eligible drink containers and receive a 10 cent refund for each drink container.

-There are a number of different types of refund points including Reverse Vending Machines, Depots and some seasonal Over the Counter sites to support the refund network as needed.
+Refund points include Reverse Vending Machines, Depots and seasonal Over the Counter sites to support the refund network as needed.

 How many refund points are there across Tasmania and where will they be located?